imtiaz-raqib/cmput301/lab4/README.md

 We were also taught different git commands in the bash terminal to streamline our process for version control of our project.

+[Click here](https://github.com/imtiazraqib/gitdemo) to see the implementation of a gitdemo repo, which has certain commands that we went over in the lab.

 ----------

 **Lab Participation Exercise (Git and GitHub)**